ambageo/kotlin-motionlayout/README.md

 # kotlin-motionlayout

-This is a demo app for the purpose of learning motionLayout.
-Part of the Kotlin Nanodegree from Udacity.
+This is a demo app for the purpose of learning MotionLayout.
+Part of the Androi Kotlin Nanodegree from Udacity.